Everything you need to groom your own brows at home | CNN Underscored

 To help you achieve the perfect brow look at home, we got experts to share their tips and tricks, along with all the tools you’ll need to tidy or fix your eyebrows.
-We checked in with Joey Healy, celebrity brow expert and founder of Joey Healy Eyebrow Studio, celebrity makeup artist and brow expert Dani Kimiko Vincent, founder of Kimiko and Stila’s gobal executive director of creative artistry, Sarah Lucero, for guidance through the delicate process of grooming and styling your brows at home.
+We checked in with Joey Healy, celebrity brow expert and founder of Joey Healy Eyebrow Studio; celebrity makeup artist and brow expert Dani Kimiko Vincent, founder of Kimiko; and Stila’s global executive director of creative artistry, Sarah Lucero, for guidance through the delicate process of grooming and styling your brows at home.

 “We don’t want to look like a 2000s pop star, so you want to avoid overwaxing or overtweezing,” Healy says.
 “I would say the way to avoid that is to give yourself a time limit.
 Maybe five minutes of cleanup once a week.
 You are trying to maintain.
 The idea is to keep your brows clean and presentable.
 Really think about this in terms of cleaning up and not creating a new shape.
 Leave that to the pros.”